Seahawks receiver Tyler Lockett thought about opting out this season. What made him decide to play?

 Thankfully, the cousin recovered after what Lockett said was a roughly two-week ordeal.

-And Lockett said he got information from doctors that made him feel comfortable to play.
+Lockett said he got information from doctors that made him feel comfortable to play.

 “That was one of my biggest issues was just trying to make sure that the type of thing they said I was born with wasn’t going to affect me, if I was going to be able to go out and play,” Lockett said.
 “Obviously nobody really knows, so you have doctors who give you what they think you need to know.”

-Giving his decision to play a final push, he said, was his comfort in the Seahawks doing all they can to keep players safe.
+Giving him a final push, he said, was his comfort in the Seahawks doing all they can to keep players safe.

 “I had my chance to opt out,” Lockett said.
 “And I said if I come up here I’m going to just play.
 I know we’ve got Pete (Carroll).
 We’ve got a lot of older coaches.
 They don’t want to put themselves in a situation to get sick, neither.
 So I told myself if they could do it than I know I could do it.”

-Lockett, a native of Tulsa, says now that he is in Seattle and taking part in training camp “I’m not going to stress over COVID.
+Lockett, a native of Tulsa, said now that he is in Seattle and taking part in training camp, “I’m not going to stress over COVID.
 I did that from February to before we came into camp.”

 But Lockett says dealing with the new realities of training camp — no preseason games, players urged to stay at home or in their hotel rooms as much as possible — requires an adjustment.